Gustav Knittel: Trial and conviction

 In May 1945 Knittel returned to his family in Neu-Ulm but soon decided to hide on a farm near Stuttgart.
 He returned to his hometown later that year but when he met with his wife on 5 January 1946 he was captured by Counter Intelligence Corps (CIC) agents Michel Thomas and Theodore Kraus.
 Knittel was detained by the CIC in Ulm and interrogated by Thomas.
-Knittel later claimed that he was physically abused by his guards but Thomas denied this accusation.
+Knittel later claimed that he was physically abused by his guards, which Thomas denied.

 In March, Knittel was transferred to Schwäbisch Hall, where Peiper and the other suspects of the Malmedy massacre were detained.
 Knittel and his Schnelle Gruppe had not taken part in the Malmedy Massacre since they had used a more southerly route.
 However, Knittel was questioned about war crimes in the Stavelot area.
-Knittel confessed that on 21 December 1944, he ordered the murder of eight American prisoners of war at the command post of his heavy company near Petit-Spay, east of Trois-Ponts.
-Following his self-incriminating confession, he was sentenced to life imprisonment on 16 July 1946 during the Malmedy massacre trial.
+Knittel confessed that on 21 December 1944 he had ordered the murder of eight American prisoners of war at the command post of his heavy company near Petit-Spay, east of Trois-Ponts.
+Following his self-incriminating confession, (and despite "fully expecting and accepting that he would shortly be executed"), he was sentenced to life imprisonment on 16 July 1946 during the Malmedy massacre trial.

 Knittel and his lawyers immediately filed a request with the War Crimes Board of Review to have his case reopened.
-He retracted his confession and like other defendants he complained that the interrogations included psychological torture.
+He retracted his confession and, like other defendants, complained that the interrogations included psychological torture.
 Knittel claimed to have been threatened with being handed over to the Belgians and that his interrogators suggested that signing a confession or not was the choice between fair American justice and Belgian revenge.
 Knittel complained that his defence lawyers had not been allowed to use the war diaries of the American units which had opposed his Schnelle Gruppe during the Battle of the Bulge to prove that no Americans were murdered at the date and location he gave in his confession.
 However, the war diary of the 82nd Airborne Division shows that on 21 December 1944, during the battle between elements of Schnelle Gruppe Knittel and the 505th Parachute Infantry Regiment between Trois-Ponts and Petit-Spay, an eight-man strong bazooka team was captured by the Germans less than a mile away from the command post described by Knittel in his confession.

 Unaware of the contents of the war diary of the 82nd Airborne Division, in March 1948 the reviewing authority reduced his sentence to 15 years imprisonment.
 In May 1948 the War Crimes Review Board Nr.
 4 rejected the claim that irregularities had occurred during the trial against Knittel but following the Simpson Report and the findings of the United States Senate Committee on Armed Services his sentence was further reduced to 12 years imprisonment.
 Knittel was released from Landsberg Prison on 7 December 1953 following a Christmas amnesty.

 Knittel later worked as a car salesman for Opel in Ulm until health problems, including several cardiac arrests, forced him to retire in 1970.
 Knittel died on 30 June 1976 in Ulm hospital.